Smirnov's fermionic observable away from criticality: Proof of Theorem Proof of Theorem 2

 Observe that $w$ is on the free arc of $T(w)$, so that, harnessing Lemma~\ref{boundary}, we find

 where $F$ is the observable in the Dobrushin domain $T(w)$ (the winding is fixed in such a way that it equals 0 at $e_w$).
-Now, similarly to Lemma~\ref{massive_laplacian}, $F$ satisfies local relations in the domain $T(w)$:
+Now, similarly to Lemma~\ref{massivelaplacian}, $F$~satisfies local relations in the domain $T(w)$: \begin{lemma} The observable $F$ satisfies $\Delta_\alpha F=0$ for every site \textit{not on the wired arc}, where the massive Laplacian $\Delta_\alpha$ on $T(w)$ is defined by the following relations: for all $g\dvtx T(w)\mapsto\mathbb{R}$, $(g+\Delta_\alpha g)(X)$ is equal to